vitofod/picts_gif/README.md

 ```
 pytest -v -k "test_name_of_the_test"
 ```
-Or you can go to the next level by run the script start_test.sh:
+You can check the coverage of the tests by run the script start_test.sh:
 ```
 ./start_test.sh
 ```